ndipatri/solarMonitor/README.md

 4. To retrieve solar production from the SolarEdge endpoint, you will need an APIKEY.
 You must provide this as an 'solarEdgeApiKey' property in a 'gradle.properties' file.

 5. This application scans for Eddystone beacons that have been configured with a specific namespaceId.
 You must provide this as an 'beaconNamespaceId' property in a 'gradle.properties' file.

+6. Sorry, I realize the previous 5 steps do not constitute a proper 'How-To' guide, but rather a number of reasons why this would be really hard to setup.
+I will try and add details to this over time.